molevolworkshop/molevolworkshop.github.io/faculty/bielawski/bielawski.md

 # 1. &nbsp; Content for workshop
 ## 1.1 &nbsp; Quick start for models and methods

-**Are you completely new to models of sequence evolution?**  Then [this review paper](http://awarnach.mathstat.dal.ca/~joeb/PAML_lab/resources/00209.PUBLISHED.pdf) might be good for you.
-(Section 2 can be skipped without any loss of continuity.)
+**Are you completely new to models of sequence evolution?** &nbsp; Start with this...

 * *Bielawski, J. P. (2016).
-Models of Molecular Evolution.
-In Encyclopedia of Evolutionary Biology.
+[Models of Molecular Evolution.](http://awarnach.mathstat.dal.ca/~joeb/PAML_lab/resources/00209.PUBLISHED.pdf) In Encyclopedia of Evolutionary Biology.
 Vol 1, pp. 61-70.
-Oxford: Academic Press.*
+Oxford: Academic Press.* (Section 2 can be skipped without any loss of continuity.)

-**Do you some background in phylogenetics and DNA sequence models, but you are new to the are of detecting adaptive sequence evolution?**  Then [this review paper](http://awarnach.mathstat.dal.ca/~joeb/PAML_lab/resources/00171.PUBLISHED.pdf) will give you a very broad start.
+**Do you have some background in phylogenetics and DNA sequence models, but you are new to the are of detecting adaptive sequence evolution?** &nbsp; Start with this...

 * *Bielawski & Jones (2016).
-Adaptive Molecular Evolution: Detection Methods.
-In Encyclopedia of Evolutionary Biology.
+[Adaptive Molecular Evolution: Detection Methods.](http://awarnach.mathstat.dal.ca/~joeb/PAML_lab/resources/00171.PUBLISHED.pdf) In Encyclopedia of Evolutionary Biology.
 Vol 1, pp. 16-25.
 Oxford: Academic Press.*

 <br>

 ## 1.2 &nbsp; Quick start for codon models

-**Are you completely new to codon models?**  Then [this review paper](http://awarnach.mathstat.dal.ca/~joeb/PAML_lab/resources/Delport_etal_2008.pdf) will give you an accessible review of the theory of codon models and how they are used.
+**Are you completely new to codon models?** &nbsp; Start with this...

 * *Delport, Scheffler, & Seoighe (2009).
-Models of coding sequence evolution.
-Briefings in bioinformatics, 10(1), 97-109.*
+[Models of coding sequence evolution.](http://awarnach.mathstat.dal.ca/~joeb/PAML_lab/resources/Delport_etal_2008.pdf) Briefings in bioinformatics, 10(1), 97-109.*

-**Do you want to take a deep dive into the theory and legitimate interpretation of codon models?** [This review paper](http://awarnach.mathstat.dal.ca/~joeb/PAML_lab/resources/Jones_etal_2019_Chapter13.pdf) combines evolutionary theory and statistical theory to explain the major inference challenges under codon models.
-The paper concludes with a strong critique of the canonical interpretation of the dN/dS ratio (omega parameter) as a measure of adaptive change in protein function.
+**Do you want to take a deep dive into the theory and legitimate (and illegitimate) interpretation of codon models?** &nbsp; The review below combines evolutionary theory and statistical theory to explain the major inference challenges under codon models.

 * *Jones C.T., Susko E., Bielawski J.P.,  2019.
-Looking for Darwin in genomic sequences: validity and success depends on the relationship between model and data.
-In Evolutionary Genomics: Statistical and Computational Methods.
+[Looking for Darwin in genomic sequences: validity and success depends on the relationship between model and data.](http://awarnach.mathstat.dal.ca/~joeb/PAML_lab/resources/Jones_etal_2019_Chapter13.pdf)  In Evolutionary Genomics: Statistical and Computational Methods.
 Maria Anisimova (ed.)
 2nd edition, Human press.]*
 <br>

 ## 1.3 &nbsp; Lecture slides